arzwa/MultilocusIsland/docs/draft-hapdip2.md

 minimum $Ls$ for which bistable behavior is observed increases, with increasing
 $h$, after which it quickly falls.
 ](/home/arthur_z/vimwiki/build/img/2023-05-02/phase2.svg){#fig:pplot}

+![
+Equilibrium differentiation and swamping thresholds for the deterministic multilocus model, comparing different degrees of dominance on the basis of
+$Lsh$.
+](/home/arthur_z/vimwiki/build/img/2023-06-28/Lsh.svg){#fig:lsh}

 ![Comparison of the multilocus diffusion approximation (gray line) against